GoldenEye: Development

+Production

 Pre-production and writing

 In May 1993, MGM announced that a seventeenth James Bond film was in pre-production, to be based on a screenplay by Michael France.
 France studied for his script by travelling to Russia to interview former KGB agents and visit nuclear research laboratories.
 With Broccoli's health deteriorating (he died seven months after the release of GoldenEye), his daughter Barbara Broccoli described him as taking "a bit of a back seat" in the film's production.
 Barbara and Michael G. Wilson took the lead roles in production, while Albert Broccoli oversaw the production of GoldenEye as a consulting producer, credited as "presenter".
 Wilson wanted to frame the film in the post-Cold War era and the aftermath of the collapse of the Soviet Union, when there were concerns about proliferation of weapons of mass destruction.
 Broccoli contacted Dalton, to ask again if he would come back, and now found him open to the idea.

 In August 1993, France, having turned in his first draft, continued to work on the script.
 In further discussion with Broccoli, Dalton expressed excitement over taking the best elements of his previous two films and combining them as a basis for one final film.
 Broccoli stressed that, after the long gap without a film, Dalton could not come back and just do a single film but needed to return for multiple films.
 Although France's screenplay was completed by January 1994, production was pushed back with no concrete start.
 In April 1994, Dalton officially resigned from the role.
 In a 2014 interview, Dalton revealed that he agreed with Broccoli's expectation but could not commit to appearing in four or five more films.